Nianze/nianze.github.io/content/post/2018-03-07-understand-inplicit-interfaces-and-compile-time-polymorphism.md

 For `w` in the template `doProcessing`:

 * _implicit interface_: `w` must support all the operations performed on it, but there is no explicit function signatures to follow.
 Rather, there's an implicit interface consists of valid _expressions_ that set constraints on `w`.
 * _compile-time polymorphism_: `w` is one of the parameters in `operator>` and `operator!=`, which may involve instantiating function templates with different template parameters, leading to different functions being called during compilation.
-This is similar to the process to determing which of a set of overloaded functions should be called during compilation.
+This is similar to the process to determine which of a set of overloaded functions should be called during compilation.

-Specificly, let's take a look the those constrains on `w`'s type `T` in the implicit interface:
+Specifically, let's take a look those constrains on `w`'s type `T` in the implicit interface:

-* whatever `w.size() > 10 && w != someNasyWidget` yields, the expression as a whole must be compatible with `bool`
+1. whatever `w.size() > 10 && w != someNasyWidget` yields, the expression as a whole must be compatible with `bool`
-* Calls to the copy constructor, to `normalize`, and to `swap` must be valid for objects of type `T`
+2. calls to the copy constructor, to `normalize`, and to `swap` must be valid for objects of type `T`

-However, the power of generic programming is that, inside the expression `w.size() > 10 && w != someNasyWidget`, it's pretty flexible regarding the constraints on the functions `size`, `operator>`, `operator&&`, or `operator!=`, thanks to the possibility of operator overloading and implicit conversion:
+However, inside the expression `w.size() > 10 && w != someNasyWidget`, constraints on compatibal type regarding the functions `size`, `operator>`, `operator&&`, or `operator!=` are pretty flexible, thanks to the possibility of operator overloading and implicit conversion:

 * there's no requirement that `size` returns an integral value - it may simply return an object of some type `X` such that there is an `operator>` that can be called with an object of type `X` and an `int` (10 is of type int)
 * there's no requirement that `operator>` take a parameter of type `X` - it may take a parameter of type `Y`, as long as there were an implicit conversion from objects of type X to objects of type `Y`